SaiKrishna-333/VirtualAssistant.github.io/README.md

           Structure an alternative data storage format in a .xml file for greetings and responses.
           Store both data.json and data.xml in the GitHub repository so the frontend can fetch the data.
-    4. Implementing Server-Side Logic (Using GitHub Pages & Workarounds for PHP) 🚨 GitHub Pages does not support PHP directly, so follow these steps:

-          Option 1 (Host Backend Elsewhere & Use GitHub Pages for Frontend) Deploy PHP backend on a free backend hosting service like:
+    4. Implementing Server-Side Logic (Using GitHub Pages & Workarounds for PHP) GitHub Pages does not support PHP directly, so follow these steps Option 1 (Host Backend Elsewhere & Use GitHub Pages for Frontend) Deploy PHP backend on a free backend hosting service like:
             000WebHost (https://www.000webhost.com/)
             Heroku (Using PHP buildpack)